 Hypotonic Cerebral Palsy

 One of the many types of cerebral palsy is hypotonic CP.
 When one moves the arms and legs of healthy infants they offer a moderate amount of resistance.
-Conversely, children suffering from hypotonic cerebral palsy are floppy and look almost like a rag doll.
+Conversely, children suffering from hypotonic cerebral palsy are more limp, with minimal control of their limbs.
 Infants with healthy muscle tone have flexed elbows and knees, hypotonic CP infants rest with their elbows and knees loosely extended.
-Head control is generally very poor in the hypotonic CP infant with the head often falling to the side, backward or forward, a condition that can be so severe, the infant may experience difficulty breathing.
+Head control is poor in the hypotonic CP infant with the head often falling to the side, backward or forward, a condition that can be so severe, the infant may experience difficulty breathing.

 Infants or young children who have the type of cerebral palsy known as hypotonic CP have very distinguishing habits.
 For instance, due to their poor muscle tone some find it difficult to maintain their posture.
 They prefer to sit leaning against something or lie on the floor and will often sit in a fashion which makes them look lazy.
 Since it is difficult for them to sit straight, they either sit in a slouching position, or lean on a chair or a table with their head bent over the top of the table.
 Unlike other children their age who run around when they play, hypotonic CP children take every opportunity to lie down.
 The reason they are often so tired is because they have to exert much more physical effort to move their hands and legs and this causes them fatigue.